-As of May 17, 2017, the closing date of the Acquisition, Cenovus has a 100 percent working interest in Christina Lake.
+Cenovus has a 100 percent working interest in Christina Lake.
 It is located approximately 120 kilometers south of Fort McMurray and has a reservoir depth up to 375 meters below the surface.
 Christina Lake produces from the McMurray formation using SAGD technology.

-Production from phases A through F at Christina Lake averaged 167,727 net barrels per day in 2017 (79,449 net barrels per day in 2016).
-Phase F was completed in the fourth quarter of 2016.
-This expansion included a 100 gross megawatt natural gas-fired cogeneration facility.
+Production from phases A through F at Christina Lake averaged 201,017 barrels per day in 2018 (167,727 net barrels per day in 2017).
+Cenovus operates a 100 megawatt natural gas-fired cogeneration facility in conjunction with Christina Lake.
 The steam and power generated by the facility is presently being used within the SAGD operation and any excess power generated is being sold into the Alberta Power Pool.
 Cenovus resumed work on the phase G expansion in 2017, which was deferred in late 2014 due to the low commodity price environment.
-Phase G has an approved design capacity of 50,000 gross barrels per day and first oil from the expansion is expected in the second half of 2019.
+Phase G has an approved design capacity of 50,000 gross barrels per day and first oil from the expansion is expected in the second half of 2019, pending the duration of the curtailment mandated by the Government of Alberta in December 2018.